 The Caddo Grasslands are protected lands, much like the LBJ grasslands, and located in Fannin County in Northeast Texas not far from Paris, TX.
 I have not been here yet, so the link in the title above, takes you to the official site.
 There is also a lot more information here, at an equestrian site called “Where the Trails Are”.
 There are approximately 30 miles of trails here, and it’s very remote and away from everything.
 Based on the description from “Where the Trails Are”, i can’t wait to get out here and explore.

-Another trail system I’ve yet to explore, the Lavon Lake Trinity Trail has over 25 miles of track to explore.
+Another trail system I’ve yet to explore, the Lavon Lake Trinity Trail extends over 25 miles.
 Located in Collin County east of Central Expressway, this trail is used for hikers, backpackers, and horseback riders.
 While I haven’t yet explored the entire 25 miles, the section I did explore felt very remote and far from civilization.
 Only go out half as far as you are willing to walk in total!
 Or go with a friend in two cars, and leave one at your endpoint.
 Either way, make sure to bring what you need, the sections I’ve explored were fairly remote and help may be hard to come by.